DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/WebApi/API/AuditTrail/Readme.txt

 ﻿Folder Description

 The "api/Audit" endpoints are intended to view database history changes (aka Audit Trail).
 No data changes made via your ORM in Web API endpoints will be unnoticed.
-You can also view this audit log in your RDBMS or XAF's administrative UI for WinForms, Blazor, or ASP.NET WebForms.
+You can also view this audit log in your RDBMS or XAF's administrative UI for WinForms or Blazor.
 These additional services/benefits of our Web API Service ship as part of the DevExpress Universal Subscription (https://www.devexpress.com/buy/net/).

 YOUR FEEDBACK MATTERS